 Intramural Sports REGISTRAtion and Scheduling

 All registration and scheduling for NEIU Intramurals is done online.
-Each individual must register as an imleagues user to register for an intramural activity.
-To register as a user for the first time, please click the buton below!
+Each individual must first register as an imleagues user to register for an intramural activity.
+To register as a user for the first time, please click the button below!

 Players shall not commit acts of unsportsmanlike conduct.
 This includes, but is not limited to, arguments with officials and staff by any player, coach, manager, or spectator (the captain is the only player permitted to talk with the officials), flagrant fouling, fighting, etc. before, during or after a contest.
-At the completion of each game the game officials and the Intramural Staff present will evaluate your team and assign a Sportsmanship Grade.
-The Grading Scale will be: A, B, C, D, and F. Outstanding sportsmanship will earn a team an “A” grade for that contest.
-Poor sportsmanship will result in a grade of “C”, “D” or “F” depending on the level of sportsmanship.
+At the completion of each game the game officials and the intramural staff present will evaluate your team and assign a sportsmanship frade.
+The grading scale will be: A, B, C, D, and F. Outstanding sportsmanship will earn a team an A grade for that contest.
+Poor sportsmanship will result in a grade of C, D or F depending on the level of sportsmanship.
 Playoff eligibility is based on sportsmanship rating.
 Teams must maintain a sportsmanship average of 2.0 (C) in order to qualify for playoffs.